 The multiplier is what you need to know for every design you’re working on.
 Multipliers are what hold together this world of chaos that is screen size and PPI and make it understandable to humans.

+DP or PT is the unit of measure you can use to spec out your multi-device, multi-DPI app mock-ups.
 DP or DiP stands for Device independent Pixel and PT for Point.
 PT is an Apple thing; DP is an Android thing, but they are essentially the same.

 In short, it will define a size independently of the device multiplier.
 This helps a lot while discussing a spec between different actors like the designer and the engineer.